 In addition to courses offered by the Program in Latino/a Studies in the Global South (course code LSGS), we identify courses from across the University which contain Latino/a Studies content.
 We encourage students to enroll in these courses, as well as those offered by the Program in Latina/o Studies, UNC-Chapel Hill.

-The introductory course (LSGS 101S) for the undergraduate certificate, "Latino/a Studies in the Global South," is offered again in Fall '13.
-Students interested in the certificate are encouraged but not required to take this introductory course first.
+Students interested in the certificate are encouraged but not required to take the introductory course (LSGS 101S) "Latino/a Studies in the Global South" first.
+It is offered currently (Spring '14) and will likely be taught again both Fall '14 and Spring '15.
 For more information on the certificate or to inquire about courses, contact .